-On , our shareholders authorized our board of directors to allot ordinary shares up to an aggregate nominal value of $\mathfrak L$ , including in connection with this offering.
-This authority is effective until .
+We intend to obtain authority from our shareholders for our board of directors to allot ordinary shares, including in connection with this offering.
+If approved, this authority would be effective until 2026.

 In certain circumstances, our shareholders may have statutory preemptive rights under the Companies Act in respect of the allotment of new shares as described in "-Preemptive Rights" and "-Differences in Corporate Law - Preemptive Rights" in this prospectus.